Pattison Outdoor Advertising: Contracts

 Pattison Outdoor currently holds transit advertising contracts with twenty-one municipal transit authorities, and a number of third parties which give Pattison access to sell into an additional thirteen markets, including Quebec, and Saskatchewan.
 Major markets represented include St. John's, Halifax, Saint John, Moncton, Fredericton, Quebec City, Montreal, Ottawa, Toronto, Winnipeg, Saskatoon, Regina, Calgary and Edmonton.

 The company also sells advertising on BC Ferries properties and vessels and in ferry terminals operated by Halifax Metro Transit.

 Airport advertising contracts include exterior advertising at the international airports in Halifax, Ottawa, Winnipeg, Edmonton and Calgary and interior advertising at Winnipeg James Armstrong Richardson International Airport and Calgary International Airport.

-In terms of place-based advertising, Pattison has contracts with the property owners and managers of over 300 commercial shopping centres across Canada, as well as operating digital advertising networks in office towers, retail stores, residential buildings, hotels and transit station platforms.
+In terms of place-based advertising, Pattison has contracts with the property owners and managers of over 300 commercial shopping centres across Canada, as well as operating digital advertising networks in office towers, retail stores, residential buildings, hotels and transit stations platforms.

-Pattison Outdoor Advertising media are measured and audited by Canadian Out-of-Home Measurement Bureau.
+Pattison Outdoor Advertising media are measured and audited by the Canadian Out-of-Home Marketing & Measurement Bureau.